CBICA/FigureGenerator/README.md

 # Screenshot Maker

-This project helps create screenshots for medical images for use in presentations and/or manuscripts.
+This project helps create high quality figures for medical images for use in presentations and/or manuscripts.

 ## Installation